Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 The figure below adds CheR and CheB to provide a complete picture of the core pathways influencing chemotaxis.
 To model these pathways, we will need to add quite a few molecules and reactions to our current model.

 [![image-center](../assets/images/600px/chemotaxis_wholestory.png){: .align-center}](../assets/images/chemotaxis_wholestory.png)
 The chemotaxis signal-transduction pathway with methylation included.
 CheA phosphorylates CheB, which methylates MCPs while CheR demethylates MCPs.
-Blue lines denote phosphorylation, grey lines denote dephosphorylation, and the green arrows denote methylation or demethlyation.
+Blue lines denote phosphorylation, grey lines denote dephosphorylation, green arrows denote methylation, and red arrows denote demethlyation.
 Image modified from <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>'s illustrations.
 {: style="font-size: medium;"}

 ## Combinatorial explosion and the need for rule-based modeling